expeditionary-robotics/auv_listener/Watchstander.md

 5. Start the USBL message filter
 6. Start the dashboard

+You can also use the convenience utility by:
+1. Enter into the pipenv environment with `pipenv shell` from the home directory of the repository.
+2. Run `./run_watchstation.sh` from the terminal and follow the prompts.

 Details below will explain each of these steps and common troubleshooting.
-At the end of the watch, kill all tabs with `Ctrl + C` in each terminal.
-You can kill everything but the dashboard if you would like to leave the data up for looking over.
-If you kill the dashboard, you can always get back the last session by relaunching the script.
+At the end of the watch, kill all tabs with `Ctrl + C` in each terminal or just leave running and Victoria will deal with it.

 # Sentry and USBL Listener
 The `listener.py` file defines a tool that will listen to a given UDP address and port, and log all of the messages received to a file.
 You can use the same code to listen to either the sentry or usbl messages as these two types of messages live on seperate ports.
 To run, you can type the following into the `pipenv shell` environment: